 (viii) to the extent permitted by applicable laws (including any laws pertaining to medical records retention), upon the receipt of the End Users’ written instruction, immediately return (or, upon the written instruction of the End Users securely dispose of) each and every original and copy in every media of all Personal Information in the possession or control of Dialogue and certify to the End User in writing upon completion of any such delivery or disposal.
 In the event that any applicable laws does not permit Dialogue to comply with the delivery or destruction of the Personal Information, Dialogue warrants that it shall ensure the strict confidentiality of the Personal Information in accordance with said laws.

-For the purposes herein, “Personal Information” shall mean information that is about an identifiable individual or that allows an individual to be identified and “Security Breach” shall mean any actual or suspected, whether or not intentional, (i) disclosure, access to or use of any Personal Information in breach of this Agreement by Dialogue or (ii) unauthorized intrusion into Dialogue’s systems or any Subcontractors systems containing any Personal Information.
+For the purposes herein, “Personal Information” shall mean information that is about an identifiable individual or that allows an individual to be identified and “Security Breach” shall mean any actual or suspected, whether or not intentional, (i) disclosure, access to or use of any Personal Information in breach of these Terms by Dialogue or (ii) unauthorized intrusion into Dialogue’s systems or any Subcontractors systems containing any Personal Information.

 Dialogue retains all rights, including intellectual property rights, in all materials, trademarks, trade names, patents, software, documentation, tools, know-how, techniques, processes and methodologies that may be supplied to the Employer or created or used by Dialogue in the performance of the Services in the Territory (“Deliverables”).
-Dialogue grants the Employer a non-exclusive, non-transferable, license to use the Deliverables for which Dialogue owns the intellectual property rights, for the purpose of receiving the Services in the Territory and for the duration of the Agreement only.
+Dialogue grants the Employer a non-exclusive, non-transferable, license to use the Deliverables for which Dialogue owns the intellectual property rights, for the purpose of receiving the Services in the Territory and for the duration of the provision of the Services only.

 The Employer shall not in any way modify, adapt, translate, reverse engineer, decompile, disassemble, or otherwise attempt to exploit the Deliverables or change the organization of the Deliverables.

-This Agreement shall not be construed as precluding or limiting in any way Dialogue’s right to provide similar or other services of any kind or nature to any person or entity.
+These Terms shall not be construed as precluding or limiting in any way Dialogue’s right to provide similar or other services of any kind or nature to any person or entity.

 The Services and materials delivered in connection therewith are provided by Dialogue for the Employer’s internal use and information only and may not be distributed, published, made available or relied upon by any other person, without Dialogue’s express written permission.

-This Agreement may be terminated by either party at any time for any reason by providing one hundred and twenty (120) days advance written notice to the other party.
+Following the completion of the Onboarding and in any case, starting from Launch Date, the provision of the Services may be terminated by either party at any time for any reason by providing one hundred and twenty (120) days advance written notice to the other party.
 In the event of termination pursuant to this paragraph, the Employer agrees to pay Dialogue for any amount of fees due to Dialogue up to the date of the termination.

 In no event shall Dialogue or the Employer have any liability at any time for any loss of profits, loss of business revenue, failure to realize expected savings, or for any indirect, special, or consequential damages, even if advised of the possibility of such damages.